EVENTTY/EVENTTY.github.io/_pages/about.md

   image: "images/about.jpg"

 ---
-Boasting over **8 years of experience**, Cozy Wolf Events is guided by unmatched talent and prides itself on professionalism.
+Boasting over **8 years of experience**, Eventty is guided by unmatched talent and prides itself on professionalism.

 It is our mission to be as **courteous** and **helpful** as possible to reach your goals for your event.